-According to the Supreme Court of the United States, the False Claims Act extends to “all types of fraud, without qualification, that might result in financial loss to the government.”
+According to the Supreme Court of the United States, the False Claims Act extends to “all types of fraud, without qualification, that might result in a financial loss to the government.”
 That being said, some types of false claims are more common than others.
 For more information on expectations, you should contact a DC false claims act lawyer.

-Federal Healthcare Fraud
+What is Federal Healthcare Fraud?

 By far the most commonly successful type of False Claims Act case involves fraud in Medicare, Medicaid, Tri-Care (healthcare for U.S. military personnel and dependents), and other federally-funded health care programs.
 The stringent record-keeping and certifications that these programs require for payment to be made make it comparatively easy to prove healthcare fraud when it has occurred.

 For example, in order to participate in the Medicare and Medicaid programs, a doctor or hospital must periodically certify that it will comply with all applicable statutes and regulations.
-Moreover, each time a Medicare/Medicaid provider presents a claim for payment, it must expressly certify that all the charges are for care that was actually provided, and that such care was “medically necessary.”
+Moreover, each time a Medicare/Medicaid provider presents a claim for payment, it must expressly certify that all the charges are for care that was actually provided and that such care was “medically necessary.”

 Finally, federal courts have held that presenting a claim for payment for Medicare/Medicaid services is an implied certification of compliance with all applicable Medicare/Medicaid laws and regulations.
 As such, each time a provider presents a claim that is related to or based upon a violation of these laws, they have made a certification.
 If that includes a false certification that is material to the government’s decision to pay a claim, then they likely have violated both 31 U.S.C.
 3729(a)(1)(A) regarding false claims and 31 U.S.C.
 3729(a)(1)(B) regarding false statements.

-Common types of federal healthcare fraud which have been exposed by successful suits under the False Claims Act include charging for services that are not provided or not covered, substandard care, up-coding/unbundling, off-label marketing of prescription drugs, and violations of the Anti-Kickback Act of 1986.
+Common types of federal healthcare fraud that have been exposed by successful suits under the False Claims Act include charging for services that are not provided or not covered, substandard care, up-coding/unbundling, off-label marketing of prescription drugs, and violations of the Anti-Kickback Act of 1986.
 See 41 U.S.C.
 Sections 8701 to 8707, 48 CFR 3.502-2 et seq.